Join Here | Log In

 Below are some of the animal studies on NAD+ precursors (NR or NMN):

-• Fertility: Several studies have shown that NMN or NAD+ precursors restore fertility at the end of an animal’s normal reproductive age.
+• Restores Fertility: Several studies have shown that NMN or NAD+ precursors restore fertility at the end of an animal’s normal reproductive age.
 It seems to do this through rejuvenating egg quality.[ref][ref]

-• Mitochondrial Function: A mouse study also found that NMN could dampen the DNA damage response and improve mitochondrial function.
-It also helped with liver damage.[ref]
+• Improves mitochondrial function: A mouse study also found that NMN could dampen the DNA damage response and improve mitochondrial function.[ref]

-• Increased Lifespan: A small increase in lifespan (about 4%) has been shown in mice fed NR starting at old age.[ref]
+• Increased lifespan: A small increase in lifespan (about 4%) has been shown in mice fed NR starting at old age.[ref]

-• Restored SIRT1 Levels: Middle-aged mice fed NMN showed increased Sirt1 levels, similar to younger mice.[ref]
+• Restored SIRT1 levels: Middle-aged mice fed NMN showed increased Sirt1 levels, similar to younger mice.[ref]

 A study of ‘aged men’ looked at the effects of supplementing with 1,000 mg of NR per day for three weeks.
 The results showed an elevation of NAD+ in the muscles and a decrease in inflammatory cytokine levels.[ref]

 A study that included 30 middle-aged and older men and women looked at the effect of NR vs placebo for six weeks.
 Oral NR supplementation (1,000mg/day ) raised NAD+ levels by 60% compared to placebo.
 NR lowered blood pressure and aortic stiffness (a little).
-Notably, participants who had stage one hypertension to begin with, had a 10-point drop in systolic blood pressure.[ref]
+Notably, participants who had stage one hypertension to begin with had a 10-point drop in systolic blood pressure.[ref]

 A small clinical trial in patients with heart failure showed that oral nicotinamide riboside decreased proinflammatory cytokines.
 The researchers concluded that NR may improve mitochondrial respiration and attenuate inflammation in heart failure.[ref]